 - Web/application servers

-What if I’m using SSL/TLS?The PCI Council offered great guidance on migrating from SSL and TLS, as well as examples and recommendations on how to deal with this requirement in their Migrating from SSL and Early TLS information supplement.
+What if I’m using SSL/early TLS?The PCI Council has released guidance on migrating from SSL and TLS, as well as examples and recommendations on how to deal with this requirement in their Migrating from SSL and Early TLS information supplement.